BioCodeEng/GhostPost/README.md

 Author: Ally Engle

+Important: I DO NOT give permission for anyone to clone this, with the exception of Kenzie staff who are grading it.
+If you are not grading it, don't clone it.
+Also important: Part of Academic Integrity is definitely not plagiarising, but it also involves not interfering with, sabotaging, or obstructing another student's work.

 Sources that have provided assistance in understanding material in this assessment Citations will be made using, for example, [R1]